kmpm/caddy-events-nats/README.md

 #### server_url

-Required comma separated string with nats servers to connect to.
+Is comma separated string with nats servers to connect to.
+It is required unless nats_context is set and cannot be used together with nats_context.

+#### nats_context

+This is the name of the nats context to use for connection.
+Cannot be used together with server_url.
+Please note that it must be a context that is available for the user that is executing caddy.

 #### subject